MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_match.rst

 Algorithms
 ----------

 The :literal:`match` command supports local and global optimization algorithms through the :literal:`method` attribute, as well as combinations of them with the :literal:`submethod` attribute (see :ref:`objective<sec.match.obj>`).
 The method should be selected according to the kind of problem that will add a prefix to the method name: local (:literal:`L`) or global (:literal:`G`), with (:literal:`D`) or without (:literal:`N`) derivatives, and least squares or nonlinear function minimization.
-When the method requires the derivatives (:literal:`D`) and no :literal:`objective.exec` function is defined or the attribute :literal:`grad` is set to :const:`false`, the :literal:`match` command will approximate the derivatives, i.e. gradient and Jacobian, by the finite difference method (see :ref:`derivatives <sec.match.der>`}).
+When the method requires the derivatives (:literal:`D`) and no :literal:`objective.exec` function is defined or the attribute :literal:`grad` is set to :const:`false`, the :literal:`match` command will approximate the derivatives, i.e. gradient and Jacobian, by the finite difference method (see :ref:`derivatives <sec.match.der>`).

 Most global optimization algorithms explore the variables domain with methods belonging to stochastic sampling, deterministic scanning, and splitting strategies, or a mix of them.
 Hence, all global methods require *boundaries* to define the searching region, which may or may not be internally scaled to a hypercube.
 Some global methods allow to specify with the :literal:`submethod` attribute, the local method to use for searching local minima.
 If this is not the case, it is wise to refine the global solution with a local method afterward, as global methods put more effort on finding global solutions than precise local minima.
 The global (:literal:`G`) optimization algorithms, with (:literal:`D`) or without (:literal:`N`) derivatives, are listed in :numref:`tbl.match.gmthd`.